Skip to Content

 The first rule of owning a German Shepherd is understanding his shedding habits.
 Twice a year, specifically in the spring and fall, your German Shepherd will “blow” his coat.

-At the change of seasons, your German Shepherd’s coat switches so it can adapt to the new conditions.
+At the change of seasons, your German Shepherd’s coat adapts to the new conditions.
 This shedding is natural as your dog responds to changing daylight hours.
 This transition allows them to be comfortable all year long.

 For about two weeks each time, his thick undercoat will begin coming out in clumps.
 The shedding will be pretty intense during this time while he molts all of his dead undercoat.